 Resplendent landscaping lures visitors to southeastern North Carolina each spring.
 Called the city of a million azaleas, Wilmington began hosting the award-winning North Carolina Azalea Festival in 1948.
-The 2017 event, April 5-9, will be the 70th festival.
+The 2021 event will be held April 7-11.

 The celebration attracts thousands with a heady mix of events.
 For instance, the Cape Fear Garden Club offers tours of 13 stellar gardens, large and small ($20 per map/ticket).
 Hoop-skirted high school seniors called Azalea Belles serve as garden guides.

 Other highlights include a street fair of arts and crafts, a parade, concerts, home tours, an azalea queen coronation and even celebrity sightings.
 Luminaries who have participated in the past include Frank Sinatra, Ronald Reagan, Michael Jordan, Carrie Underwood and Kelly Ripa.

 The city’s bountiful azaleas blanket the town, setting a picturesque backdrop for the extravaganza.